 ❱ Supply constraints have subsided, with the average number of listings almost doubling between the first and second quarters.
 This is good news for prospective home buyers.

-❱ Pending sales, which are an indicator of future closings, increased 1.6% compared to the prior quarter, suggesting that closings in the second quarter of 2022 may show very slight improvement from the current numbers.
+❱ Pending sales, which are an indicator of future closings, fell 11.2% compared to the prior quarter, suggesting that growth in closings in the third quarter may be modest.

-❱ Prices rose by double digits in all but two neighborhoods compared to the same quarter last year and rose in all markets other than Aliante compared to the fourth quarter of 2021.
+❱ Year over year, prices rose by double digits in every neighborhood other than Anthem, and rose in all markets other than Spring Valley compared to the first quarter of this year.

-❱ The average time it took to sell a home in the region dropped 16 days compared to the first quarter of 2021.
+❱ The average time it took to sell a home in the region dropped seven days compared to the second quarter of 2021.

-❱ It took an average of 23 days to sell a home in the quarter, which matched the average market time in the fourth quarter of 2021.
+❱ It took an average of 16 days to sell a home in the quarter, which was down 7 days compared to the first quarter of this year.

-❱ The greatest drop in market time was in The Lakes/ Section 10 neighborhood, where the length of time it took to sell a home fell 33 days compared to a year ago.
+❱ The greatest drop in market time was in the Spring Valley neighborhood, where the length of time it took to sell a home fell 15 days compared to a year ago.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

 I expect the market to start moving somewhat toward balance, but for the time being sellers are still in the driver’s seat.
 Given all the data discussed here, I have left the needle in the same position as the last quarter.
-There are too many uncertainties that preclude me from moving it one way or another.
+There are still too many unknowns preventing me from moving it one way or another.
 Hopefully, I will get more clarity once the summer winds down.